CHILDREN'S MENTAL HEALTH SERVICES

 1) Title I Program

 Clay Behavioral provides in school counseling to students meeting the requirements at some Title I elementary schools in Clay County, FL.
-Students must have Medicaid coverage and meet diagnosis criteria.
-Currently serving:
+Students must have a referral from their school counselor and meet diagnostic criteria.
+Currently serving the following schools for the 2023-2024 school year:

 • Charles E. Bennett Elementary, Green Cove Springs